jamesp9/sdtools/README.md

 # Service Desk Tools
-A project to create web based applications to assist in day to day service desk tasks.
+A web application with tools to assist with service desk operations.

-## Apps available
+# Apps
-### Notification
+## Notification
-Track and email notification communications to staff and/or clients.
+Track and send email notifications.